danilowoz/react-content-loader/README.md

 #### Responsive - Mobile version

 In order to avoid unexpected behavior, the package doesn't have opinioned settings.
-So if it needs to be responsive, have in mind that the output of package is a regular SVG, so it just needs the same attributes to become a regular SVG responsive, which means:
+So if it needs to be responsive, have in mind that the output of the package is a regular SVG, so it just needs the same attributes to become a regular SVG responsive, which means:

 ```jsx
 import { Code } from 'react-content-loader'